Darlene Antonino Custodio

-Darlene Magnolia Ricasa Antonino-Custodio (born December 26, 1973) is a politician from the province of South Cotabato, Philippines.
-She previously served as the representative of the first district of South Cotabato and mayor of General Santos.
-She gained national fame for defeating her challenger, professional boxer seven-division world champion Manny Pacquiao in the 2007 elections.
+Darlene Magnolia Ricasa Antonino-Custodio (born December 26, 1973) is a Filipina former politician who served as mayor of General Santos from 2010 to 2013 and as the Representative of South Cotabato's 1st district from 2001 to 2010.

-Darlene comes from New Manila, Quezon City.
-Her father and mother, Aldelbert and Luwalhati R. Antonino both served as mayor and house representative of General Santos and South Cotabato.
-She is also the grandgrandaugher of Senators Gaudencio and Magnolia Antonino.
-She is married to Benjamin Custodio, a businessman.
+She gained national attention in the 2007 elections when she defeated world boxing champion Manny Pacquiao in his first foray into politics.

 Early life and education

-Darlene was born on December 26, 1973, in California, United States.
+Antonino was born on December 26, 1973, in California, United States.
 She graduated high school at O.B Montessori, Manila in 1992.
 She finished her college degree in B.S.
-Business Management in De La Salle University-Manila in 1996.
+Business Management in De La Salle University in 1996.
 She holds a master's degree in Culinary Arts in the prestigious school Le Cordon Bleu in London, England.

 Career

 She belongs to the NPC-AIM party and served as the House Deputy Minority Leader in the 13th Congress of the Philippines.

-On May 14, 2007, elections, she defeated her challenger professional boxer seven-division world champion Manny Pacquiao, by more than thirty thousand votes.
+In the May 14, 2007, elections, she defeated her challenger and future representative Manny Pacquiao by more than thirty thousand votes.

-On May 10, 2010, she ran for the mayorship of General Santos and won.
+On May 10, 2010, she ran for the mayoralty of General Santos and won.

-On May 14, 2013, she was defeated by Councilor Ronnel Rivera in her bid for a second term as Mayor of General Santos in the 2013 Philippine mid-term elections.
+On May 14, 2013, she was defeated by councilor Ronnel Rivera in her bid for a second term as Mayor of General Santos in the 2013 elections.

+She has not participated in local politics since her 2013 defeat.
+In November 2021, addressing speculations of a political comeback in the 2022 elections, Antonino Custodio announced that she was not running for mayor of General Santos.
+She was also unhappy with the political situation in the country, citing "party politics has been erased and shifted to personality politics."

+Personal life

+Antonino comes from New Manila, Quezon City.
+Her father and mother, Adelbert and Luwalhati R. Antonino both served as mayor and house representative of General Santos and South Cotabato.
+She is also the granddaughter of Senators Gaudencio and Magnolia Antonino.
+Her great-grandfather, Magnolia's father, was an American.

+She is married to Benjamin Custodio, a businessman.